gwpy/gwpy/docs/spectrum/index.rst

 Plotting a `Spectrum`
 =====================

-.. currentmodule:: gwpy.spectrum.core
+.. currentmodule:: gwpy.spectrum

-Similary to the :class:`~gwpy.timeseries.core.TimeSeries`, the `Spectrum` object comes with its own :meth:`~Spectrum.plot` method, which will quickly construct a :class:`~gwpy.plotter.timeseries.SpectrumPlot`:
+Similary to the :class:`~gwpy.timeseries.TimeSeries`, the `Spectrum` object comes with its own :meth:`~Spectrum.plot` method, which will quickly construct a :class:`~gwpy.plotter.SpectrumPlot`:

 .. plot:: spectrum/spectrum_plot.py
    :include-source: